5 Exit Strategies the CEO Optometrist Should Consider

 In Conclusion

-The best exit strategy is the one that best fits your practice and your personal goals.
+The BEST business exit strategy is the one that best fits your practice and your personal goals.
 Decide first what you want to walk away with.
+Think of the end in mind.
 If it’s just money, an exit strategy such as selling on the open market or to another business may be the best pick.

 If your legacy and seeing the practice you built continue are important to you, then family succession or selling to employees might be best for you.